Natural Resources: Definition, Types, and Examples

 5. We can hear each other due to air.
 It provides the medium for sound to travel.

-6. Air helps in balancing the humidity, creation of pressure and reduction in friction.
+6. Air helps in balancing the humidity, creating pressure, and reducing friction.

 7. Air allows reproduction in plants via pollination.